Governor’s Distinguished Scholarship | GS

 An applicant must:

-- Have a composite score or superscore of 32 on a single ACT OR a combined math and critical reasoning score of 1410 on a single SAT; AND
+• Have a composite score or superscore of 32 on the ACT OR a combined math and critical reasoning score of 1410 on a single SAT; AND

 Continuing Eligibility Criteria